robot5000-design/ms1-band-website/README.md

 5. After it saves, scroll back down to the Github Pages section and the URL for where the site is published will now be available.

-_For this website to be run locally it will need to be cloned:_
+_For this website to be run locally it can downloaded as a ZIP file or it can be cloned:_

+- To download and run a local ZIP copy:

+  1. On GitHub, navigate to the main page of the repository.
+  2. Above the list of files, click Code.
+  3. Click Download ZIP.
+  4. Navigate to the local Downloads folder and un-zip the project_one-master folder.
+  5. Open the file index.html in an internat browser.

 - To Clone using Command Line: